return/swift-haiku-build/README.md

 ## Building from source manually

 This section should be useful to those who wish to develop or to continue fixing stability issues in the swift port.
 These instructions assume you are running a recent x86_64 nightly.
-32 bit Haiku is not supported.
+32 bit Haiku is not supported yet.

 1. Download the dependencies via `pkgman`.